igorkll/syslbuild/gnuboxmaker_readme.md

 * resources - all project resources used during the build process
 * resources/files - files that will be copied to rootfs before executing chroot scripts. please note that all your files and directories from this directory will have rights 755 and belong to root, regardless of what rights they have during the build. this is necessary for repeatable assembly on different machines. if you need to change the permissions on the target system, use the "chroot" scripts.
 * resources/chroot - scripts executed inside a chroot in the system during the build process (not just a chroot, but a systemd-nspawn container) please note that at the end of each file you need to create an empty file or directory with the path "/.chrootend" otherwise the build will fail
+* resources/initramfs - you can add additional files directly to initramfs
 * resources/runshell.sh - the shell startup file. you can write a script directly in it if you use tty mode and you will just get console output, or you can run your application from it if you use wayland/x11
 * resources/preinit.sh - this script runs before the initialization system in the initramfs environment. at this point, the switch_root has not yet occurred and the real root is mounted in "/root"
 * resources/logo.png - the logo that will be used when bootloading with splash enabled
 * resources/logo_updating.png - the logo that will be used when updating with splash enabled
-* resources/startup.wav - the sound that will be used during the download. requires configuration with a special parameter in the project. turned off by default
+* resources/startup.wav - the sound that will be used during the booting. requires configuration with a special parameter in the project. turned off by default
 * resources/rpi_32_config_extension.txt - configuration extensions for RPI 32
 * resources/rpi_64_config_extension.txt - configuration extensions for RPI 64
 * output - the finished result of the build